Rights-based approach to development: NGOs' involvement

-International Development Agencies involvement
+International development agencies involvement

-Beginning in the late 1990s when rights-based approach to development began to be a popular discourse many aid donor agencies began to support this view towards development.
+Beginning in the late 1990s when a rights-based approach to development began to be a popular discourse, many aid donor agencies began to support this view towards development.
 Their intentions are to implement support for programs to incorporate both development and human rights in an interdisciplinary fashion.

-Major donor agencies that have adopted the rights-based approach to development include UNICEF, UNDP (United Nations Development Program), UNFPA, ILO, Swedish Sida, Norwegian NOrad, British DFID, and the Australian aid agency.
+Major donor agencies that have adopted the rights-based approach to development include UNICEF, UNDP (United Nations Development Program), UNFPA (United Nations Population Fund), ILO, Sida (Swedish International Development Cooperation Agency), Norad (Norwegian Agency for Development Cooperation), DFID (British Department for International Development), and the Australian aid agency.
 Other UN programs have also adopted the rights-based approach to development.
 This new development framework leads to moral legitimacy and social justice.

-UNDP The United Nations Development Program began in the late 1990s to raise awareness about this new rights-based approach viewpoint to development.
+The United Nations Development Program began in the late 1990s to raise awareness about this new rights-based approach viewpoint to development.
 UNDP specifically focused upon the interactions of social and economic rights.
 Their focus was to help develop policy decisions related to social and economic rights in association with development.
-In 2000 UNDP published "Human Rights and Human Development" a document that provided their intentions and strategies based on their implementation of rights-based approach to development.
-UNDP was also present at UN- sponsored conferences in relation to rights-based approach to development that included the UN Millennium Summit.
+In 2000 UNDP published "Human Rights and Human Development", a document that provided their intentions and strategies based on their implementation of a rights-based approach to development.
+UNDP was also present at UN-sponsored conferences in relation to a rights-based approach to development that included the UN Millennium Summit.
 UNDP also provides tools for governments and donor agencies to support the rights-based approach to development.

 UNICEF is another donor agency that has implemented the rights-based approach to development and its ideas.
 UNICEF has a more narrow focus on women's and children's rights.
 However, it has still implemented rights-based approach strategies with the programs UNICEF is helping to fund.